 […]I think if there is a conflict of interest and one side is considerably more able to present a view and out-talk the other, there will come a point where some new idea needs to be found.
 Don’t know if such ideas should be censorship or they should be some form of moderation by independent body or something else.

-What that should be is something I don’t know, but I do see that some people have turned the right to free speech into a tools that turns others into weapons for their interest with no risk to themselves.
+What that should be is something I don’t know, but I do see that some people have turned the right to free speech into a tool that turns others into weapons for their interest with no risk to themselves.

 Indeed, it is easy to advocate absolute freedom of expression when, on account of one’s position of privilege, one does not suffer materially from being at the butt of it, but the concerns of the suffering are not easily dismissed; is the answer to an imperfect world the adoption and application of inconsistent principles?
 It is fundamentally difficult to justify favouritism and bias, even when it is of a seemingly benevolent nature or when it might appear warranted to, say, correct perceived wrongs and re-balance structural or societal imbalances.
-Arguably, it is to justify tyranny by another.
+Arguably, it is to justify tyranny by another means.

 On the other hand, perhaps existing imbalances do justify applying, for remedial purposes, inconsistent measures in certain circumstances.
 Affirmative action or employment quotas to protect under-represented minorities within particular states might be examples of that, although such policies are contentious and do have their vehement detractors.
 It is a complex question and I will not pretend I am qualified to sufficiently answer it one way or another.
 I can merely consider it and suggest that a very compelling reason be required if ever to attempt to justify treating a specific person or group unfavourably compared to another.